Very relevant and recent

-A comprehensive list of relevant papers about Medical education in Subsaharan Africa (SAMSS) is http://www.samss.org/literature/default.aspx?literature
+Other relevant papers on Medical education in Subsaharan Africa (SAMSS) are http://www.samss.org/literature/default.aspx?literature

 On the evidence of primary care